w3f/polkadot-wiki/docs/kusama-statemine-ledger.md

 address will be shown in this sidebar, along with some other information.
 Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard.

+**Please note** that your Statemine address is the same as your Kusama address.
+So make sure that you clarify to the sender that you wish to receive your tokens on the Statemine parachain, otherwise (if you're receiving KSM tokens) they could be sent on the Kusama chain.

 > **Warning**: before giving anyone your address, make sure it matches what's really on the Ledger
 > by [confirming the address on your device](#confirming-the-address-on-your-device).
 Some malware
 > will intercept clicks and clipboard requests and can change your copied value in-flight, so being